 Certain species of bamboo can grow as much as 91 cm (36 in) within a 24-hour period.
 As well as growing super quickly, bamboo has special properties that make it perfect for building manufacturing.

-It has a higher specific compressive strength than wood, brick or concrete, and a specific tensile strength that rivals steel.
+It has a higher specific compressive strength than wood, brick, or concrete, and a specific tensile strength that rivals steel.
 Bamboo has been a popular building material for centuries.

-Here is a list of 15 amazing things you can do with bamboo.
+Here is a list of 15+ amazing things you can do with bamboo.

 Banatti is a Phillipino company responsible for the super cool, Green Falcon electric motorbike.
-The head-turning cafe racer features a swooping piece of lacquered bamboo as its body.
+The head-turning racer features a swooping piece of lacquered bamboo as its body.

-Brewery owner, Manual Mauricio Mora Tello started the brewery after becoming fascinated with bamboo after a study trip to China.
+Brewery owner, Manual Mauricio Mora Tello started the brewery after becoming fascinated with bamboo during a study trip to China.
 The young entrepreneur saw a gap in the market; there was an increased interest in Mexico in both craft beers and bamboo - so why not combine both.